bearmug/erlang-pure-migrations/README.md

 The approach could be expressed as 2 rules:
 1. Each script name has a number prefix
-2. Numbers should start from 0 and increment strictly by 1 This model gives much more transparency for migrations sequence.
+2. Numbers should start from 0 and increment strictly by 1

+This model gives much more clarity for migrations sequence.
 And there is no chance to interlace migrations accidentally.
 Which is the case if multiple migrations are being developed and merged to default branch simultaneously.